srikarnadella/TradingPairsHUD/README.md

   - Price history and RSI over time.
   - Current and historical price ratios.
   - Trading advice based on the current ratio compared to historical data.

+## Output of code
+This is what the HUD looks like.
+It has 4 trading pairs, their historical ratio (variable can be changed in the file currently sent to 1 year), their values, their current ratios, and their RSI.

 ![Alt Text](HUDImage.jpg)